Blackjack Bankroll Management

 Based on Betting Units

-The general rule is that you should play with no less than 100 betting units over a 3-4 hour period.
-So if you plan to be at the blackjack table a while and bet $5 a hand, you should have at least a $500 bankroll.
+The common rule is that you should play with no less than 100 betting units over a 3-4 hour period.
+So if you plan to be at the blackjack table for a while and bet $5 a hand, you should have at least a $500 bankroll.

 Bet SizeMinimum Bankroll